-Brooks & Dunn, ‘Put a Girl in It’ — Story Behind the Lyrics
+Brooks & Dunn, ‘Put a Girl in It’ — Story Behind the Song

 Not long after they began their writing relationship, the Peach Pickers penned 'Put a Girl in It.'
-Brooks & Dunn fell in love with the song and recorded it for what would be their final album as a duo, 2007′s ‘Cowboy Town.’
-The Boot recently caught up with the Peach Pickers to talk about the inspiration the Top 5 tune.
+Brooks & Dunn fell in love with the song and recorded it for 2007's 'Cowboy Town,' their final album as a duo.
+The tune peaked at No. 3 on the Billboard Hot Country Songs chart.
+Below, the trio tells The Boot about how the hit came to be.

 We scratched the other song because we knew this one was a hit.
 Dallas grabbed his guitar and started doing this groove.
 He said, "What's the song about?"
 I said, "It's about you can have a truck, a house, a boat and all these great things, but it doesn't mean anything until you put a girl in it."

-Ben: To this day, Rhett still doesn't think the song's done! [laughs]
+Hayslip: To this day, Rhett still doesn't think the song's done!
+[Laughs]

 Akins: I learned a lesson on that!